alexgula/antaeus/README.md

   before the provided timestamp.
 This allows fine grained control of billing cycle without code changes.

   I assume we want to reprocess all old invoices even before the billing month, thus no start date.

+  But, since currently invoices do not include any date, I omit this part of the functionality.
+  In the real system I'd argue it is necessary.

 ### Questions outside of scope of the task

 These parts are missing from the implementation and might be necessary depending on requirements:
 - Authentication and authorisation
 - Metrics
+- Invoice datetime